sebasvelasco353/.dotfiles/README.md

 this repo was created based on the course and recommendations of [Patrick McDonald](https://twitter.com/EIEIOxyz) in the udemy course [Dotfiles from Start to Finish-ish](https://www.udemy.com/course/dotfiles-from-start-to-finish-ish/?referralCode=445BE0B541C48FE85276)

 ## TODO:
-- finish the manual install text
+- Finish the manual installation text
+- Add global npm package.json file (where is it!?!?!)
+- Add platformio plugin to VS Code or find a way to code, run, autocomplete and linter arduino in nvim
-- check if FZF works after this installation
+- Check if FZF works after this installation

 ## Install using script
 1. cd into the repo folder